Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 This SNP-level Venn diagram represents SNPs falling within the retained top-tail windows for each analysis.
 It answers the question: which SNPs are located in genomic windows shared by FST, DXY, μLD, and HetDev?

-- Windows-level : CM044048.1:14920001–14930000 is common to FST+DXY+muLD
-- SNP-level : Which SNPs are common between Fst, Dxy, muLD and HetDev ?
+At the window level, the interval CM044048.1:14920001–14930000 was shared by FST, DXY and μLD.
+At the SNP level, we then identified the individual SNPs falling within the retained windows for each statistic and quantified their overlap.
+Which SNPs are common between Fst, Dxy, muLD and HetDev ?

-**For top 5%** :
-- FST&DXY&muLD              : 11,199 SNPs
-- FST&DXY&HetDev_TX         : 20 SNPs
-- FST&HetDev_TX             : 87 SNPs
-- muLD&HetDev_TX            : 0 SNP

-**For top 1%** :
-The total analysed SNPs is 21,295,223 with 1,794,892 SNPs in at least one analyse.

-- FST SNPs                  : 288,845
-- DXY SNPs                  : 397,710
-- muLD SNPs                 : 1,139,206
-- HetDev_TX SNPs            : 68

-- FST&DXY&muLD	            : 92 SNPs
-- DXY&muLD	                : 3071 SNPs
-- FST&muLD	                : 9922 SNPs
-- FST&DXY	                  : 18036 SNPs

-SNPs in 1 analyse       : 1,764,047
-SNPs in 2 analyses      : 30,753
-SNPs in 3 analyses      : 92
-SNPs in 4 analyses      : 0

-92 SNPs are returned within FST&DXY&muLD intersection, while none overlapping is detected with Fst, Dxy, muLD and HetDev for tuskless.

-The main common signal is so Fst + Dxy + muLD, while HetDev is very rare and does not joined to muLD in the dataset.
+**At the 5% tail threshold**, 11,199 SNPs were shared by FST, DXY and μLD.
+Twenty SNPs were shared by FST, DXY and HetDev_TX, while no SNP was shared by all four analyses. **At the stricter 1% tail threshold**, 92 SNPs were shared by FST, DXY and μLD, while none overlapping is detected with Fst, Dxy, muLD and HetDev for tuskless.
+Thus, the main convergent SNP-level signal is FST+DXY+μLD, whereas HetDev_TX shows limited overlap and does not converge with μLD in this dataset.

 ## 4. LOC126069858 & AMELX